Sun Valley HS Band – Frequently Asked Questions (updated April 2020)

 How much time is involved in marching band?
 In short, marching band has several days of “band camp” at school in the weeks before school begins, and has a Tuesday and Thursday evening rehearsal component.
 Several Mondays after school are sometimes scheduled to work on music and visual elements.
 The marching band participates in all home varsity games on Fridays, and most away games.
 There are also several Saturday competitions from the middle of September until the last week in October.
 (Not every Saturday, usually 4 or 5).
 We will also have a few evenings scheduled in May to provide our Rookies (first year marchers) with basic beginning instruction on marching and begin sightreading music.
 This is all done at Sun Valley High.

 Can I change instruments in high school?
 Generally speaking, no. Unless you have received private instruction and can play a secondary instrument at a 3rd year level, you will be expected to play the same instrument you did in middle school.
-Exceptions might be those students who are recruited to participate in the percussion front ensemble of the marching band.
+Exceptions might be those students who are recruited to participate in the percussion front ensemble of the marching band, including those who already know how to play piano.
 These students will receive training at percussion camp over the summer.
 Other exceptions will be handled on a case by case basis.
 Please contact Mr. Reynolds to make him aware of your interest in changing instruments.

 Does marching band conflict with cheerleading or sports?
 The short answer is “sometimes”.
 In high school you will have to start making some choices.
 HOWEVER, when it comes to sports, I will let you participate in as much as you can handle.
 The general rule regarding games, performances and practices is this….
 If the band has a performance and you have a sports practice, the PERFORMANCE comes first.
 If there is a band practice that conflicts with a sports GAME, the GAME comes first.
 You should be able to experience as much as you want, but realize that schedules will sometimes overlap.
 Good communication between students, parents, coaches and band director are essential.
 You and your parents know how much you can handle.
 If you can fit in marching band rehearsals and sports practices and homework and keep up with it all, then we try to work it out.
-We have had band members participate in almost every sport, as well as other school clubs and do just fine.
 There have been marching band students in Cross Country, Tennis, Soccer, and Volleyball in recent years.
 It can be done sometimes, but if the practices over lap and if there are too many performance/game conflicts a student will have to make a decision to do one or the other.

 How am I graded in HS Band?
 Daily rehearsal (coming to class prepared, participating fully, etc).
 Performances – being at all scheduled performances.
 Tests/Quizzes – Written and playing tests.